Searching for a Job?

 Juhani Haukka, Iines Korhonen, Visa Knuuttila, Lauri Antti Mattila, Sari Paljakka, Menni Renvall, Oula Rytkönen and Pilvi Tyrväinen

-Co-production: Finnish Labour Museum Werstas, Live Art Society, and Circus Maximus, Poesia.
+Finnish Labour Museum Werstas, Live Art Society, Circus Maximus and Poesia

-Support/Funding: Alfred Kordelin Foundation, Kone Foundation, Arts Promotion Centre Finland.
+Alfred Kordelin Foundation, Kone Foundation, Arts Promotion Centre Finland

 ”It is true that a calling hepls liberate people, but it is equally necessary to liberate the calling itself.”